 Click HERE to download the SEN/D Information Report 2018.

-The Inclusion Team at Netherwood is committed to securing and where appropriate, providing entitlement to support for students.
-This entitlement includes supporting and encouraging SEN/D to develop independence in their learning and skills for life.
+The SEN/D Team at Netherwood Academy is committed to securing and where appropriate, providing entitlement to support for students.
+This entitlement includes supporting and encouraging SEN/D students to develop independence in their learning and skills for life.

-Netherwood provides a broad and balanced curriculum for all students.
+Netherwood Academy provides a broad and balanced curriculum for all students.
 SEN/D students have equal access to this curriculum.
-Additionally, the Inclusion Team provide access to quality support mechanisms either within mainstream lessons or through small group or individual intervention.
-A bespoke curriculum is offered for students with high need through Nurture Groups in Year 7 and a bespoke intervention group in Year 8 and in alternative accreditation groups at Key Stage 4.
+Additionally, the SEN/D Team provide access to quality support mechanisms either within mainstream lessons or through small group or individual intervention.
+A bespoke curriculum is offered for students with high needs through Foundation groups in Year 7 and Year 8.

 The Team’s approach is firmly rooted in a philosophy of nurturing and unconditional positive regard.
 Through guidance, a focus on key skills development, particularly in literacy and numeracy and access to a range of professionals, students are provided with a secure and caring approach to support both their academic and personal progress in school.

 The school strives to help students realise their potential: the personal, social, emotional, physical, creative and intellectual qualities and abilities they will require to enjoy fulfilling, active lives in education and beyond.

 Netherwood Academy aims to build self-confidence in students, a confidence in their teachers and those who support them that they will achieve and be able to contribute to the whole life of the school regardless of ability.
 Students, particularly those with high needs, will have confidence that the additional support they require will be provided and that targeted resources are at the disposal of staff to ensure they make progress and that they are able to access mainstream lessons with learning needs identified and addressed.

 To fulfil these aims, the SEN/D Team will: